IT-Skills-Exchange/algorithms-structures-patterns/data-structures/doc/hash-table.md

-# The Hashtable Data Structure
+# The Hash Table Data Structure

 In computing, a hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a hash function to compute an index, also called a hash code,